 - Pins or clips

 - Filter (optional)

 A couple quick notes and disclaimers before I go any further with these homemade face masks.

 According to the World Health Organization (WHO) –

 Non-medical masks (also known as fabric masks, home-made masks, DIY masks) can act as a barrier to prevent the spread of the virus from the wearer to others.

-They can be purchased commercially or handmade, and are generally not standardized like medical masks.
-There are numerous types of fabric masks, they should cover the nose, mouth, and chin and be secured with elastic loops or ties, include multiple layers, be washable and reusable.
+A face mask can be purchased commercially or handmade, and are generally not standardized like a medical mask.
+There are numerous types of diy face masks but they should cover the nose, mouth, and chin and be secured with elastic loops or ties, include multiple layers, be washable and reusable.

-DIY Face Mask Step 1.
+DIY Mask Step 1.
 Draw your dino snout.